Building Your Online Presence

 Session 2 — Website & Newsletter (May 20)

-How to build a basic website & mailing list and a regular relationship with your community.
+How to build a basic website & mailing list, maintaining a regular relationship with your community.

 Platform choice, list-building fundamentals, and drafting your first (or next) send.

-You'll leave with an outline of website & newsletter basics.
+You'll leave with an overview of web & newsletter technologies and worksheets for drafting content.

 Session 3 — Showing Up (May 27)

-Social media for people whose work is about depth, not virality.
+Social media for people whose work is about depth and community relationships, not virality.

-Sustainable rhythms, platform choices, and — crucially — how to promote your work.
+Sustainable rhythms, platform choices and art creation — crucially — how to promote your work.

-Develop a social media plan to help you move forward.
+You’ll leave with a draft social media plan to help you move forward.

 About the Workshop